dotnet/docs/docs/core/run-time-config/garbage-collector.md

 >
 > - These settings can also be changed dynamically by the app as it's running, so any run-time settings you set may be overridden.
 > - Some settings, such as [latency level](../../standard/garbage-collection/latency.md), are typically set only through the API at design time.
 Such settings are omitted from this page.
 > - For number values, use decimal notation for settings in the *runtimeconfig.json* file and hexadecimal notation for environment variable settings.
+For hexadecimal values, you can specify them with or without the "0x" prefix.

 ## Flavors of garbage collection